 Canadian rocker, Bryan Adams, co-wrote this hit single that has endured through the years as a true classic around much of the world.
 While not about school specifically, the lyrics tell the story of classmates that form a band in the summer describing those days as "the best days of my life."
 What kid wouldn't describe those summer days as the best?

 Pop-punk band, Bowling for Soup, covered the song in 2000 on their Jive album.
 Their version adds some speed and edge.
 You can listen to this cover on the Amazon link here.
 No need to purchase but you'll find that Amazon has great prices for their mp3 downloads.

-The music video features Spears as a day dreaming student sitting in class, impatiently awaiting the bell.
-When the bell rings, students dressed in school uniform jump up and join Spears dancing the halls.
-Later on the basketball court, Spears spys the boy of her heartbreak.
+The music video features Spears as a daydreaming student sitting in class, impatiently awaiting the bell.
+When the bell rings, students dressed in school uniform jump up and join Spears dancing in the halls.
+Later on the basketball court, Spears spies the boy of her heartbreak.
 The bell rings once again and snaps Spears back to the classroom.

-Johnny is instructed and repeatedly told be be good.
-This Australian band's single was often heard on radio stations back in the 80's but failed to make it on the U.S. Billboard 100 chart.
+Johnny is instructed and repeatedly told to be good.
+This Australian band's single was often heard on radio stations back in the '80s but failed to make it on the U.S. Billboard 100 chart.
 It did, however, peak at number three on the U.S. Billboard Mainstream Rock Tracks chart.